 The head of the Whaley family, Thomas Whaley, designed the home himself, with construction beginning in 1856.
 Completed in the following year, the Whaley House was the very first of its kind in the city of San Diego.
-Thomas was quoted as saying, “My new house, when completed, will be the handsomest, most comfortable and convenient place in town or within 150 miles of here”.
+Thomas was quoted as saying, “My new house, when completed, will be the most handsome, most comfortable, and convenient place in town or within 150 miles of here”.

 If only he could have been wrong.
 While it’s true that his home was indeed handsome, the horrors that followed were anything but.
 Shortly after the birth of the Whaley’s son, Thomas Junior, they were met with tragedy.
 The poor child had contracted scarlet fever and died just 18 months after his birth.

-Over the course of the next 10 years, Thomas invested in stock that proved to be financially beneficial.
+Over the course of the next ten years, Thomas invested in a stock that proved to be financially beneficial.
 With his affairs in order, he and the family moved back to San Diego to attempt to repair what had been ruined by the fire those many years prior.

-Turns out, Bertolacci was a con artist who only married Violet in the hopes of securing some of the Whaley family fortune upon their marriage.
-When this didn’t come to fruition he bolted, leaving Violet alone and beside herself.
+It turns out, Bertolacci was a con artist who only married Violet in the hopes of securing some of the Whaley family fortunes upon their marriage.
+When this didn’t come to fruition, he bolted, leaving Violet alone and beside herself.

 The Tragedy Continues

-During these times, society tended to shun women who returned home without their husbands, as it was something that 19th century ladies simply did not do.
-Divorce took almost a year to finalize, and Violet never recovered from the shame.
+During these times, society tended to shun women who returned home without their husbands, as it was something that 19th-century ladies simply did not do.
+The divorce took almost a year to finalize, and Violet never recovered from the shame.
 At the young age of 22, she shot herself in the chest with a 32-caliber.
 She left a suicide note that quoted a poem by Thomas Hood.